cryostatio/cryostat-web/README.md

 ## Development server

+Run a `container-jmc` instance with WebSocket communication enabled, listening on port 9090.
+For example,

+`docker run --name container-jmc -d --rm -p 9090:9090 andrewazores/container-jmx-client`

+will run a suitable instance using Docker.

+Then, run the `mockapi.server.js` in this project using Node, ie `node mockapi.server.js &`

-Run `ng serve` for a dev server.
+Finally, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding